Honolulu Airport Guide

 In this guide we may refer to locations as "landside" and "airside".
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.

 - Delta Sky Club - Location: Airside, Gate 23, Lower Level Garden Area.
-Lounge Access: Pay at the Door (US$50.00) • Delta Sky Club Membership.
+Lounge Access: Pay at the Door (US$59.00) • Delta Sky Club Membership.

 Other airlines that have (or share) lounges are: Air Canada • Air New Zealand • ANA/Air Japan • American Airlines • Air China • Delta/Northwest • Korean Air • Hawaiian Airlines • IASS • Qantas • JAL • Phillippines Airlines.

-- WiFi is available at the Honolulu Airport for a fee.
+WiFi is available at the Honolulu Airport for a fee.
 Shaka Net provides the service.
-Rates: from $6.95 for two hours.
+Rates: $6.95 for two hours, $8.95 for 24 hours and longer plans available.

-If sleeping in the Honolulu Airport does not appeal to you, there is a hotel near the airport....
+If sleeping in Honolulu Airport does not appeal to you, there are hotels near the airport:

-- Best Western Plaza Hotel - free 24-hour shuttle and WiFi.
+- Best Western Plaza Hotel - (5 min from the airport) Free 24-hour airport shuttle service.

-To find a cheap room, there is a list of near Honolulu Airport on Tripadvisor that can be sorted by price.
+To see more options there is a list of hotels near Honolulu Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

 - Art in the Airport - You will find art exhibits in various areas of the airport.